rbarrois/django-shareddb/README.rst

 It is **NOT** intended for production use, only for faster testing setups.

-This project support Django versions 1.6 and later, and Python 2.7, 3.3 and later.
+This project support Django versions 1.6, and Python 2.7, 3.2 and 3.3.

 Setup
 -----